severalnines/docs/user-guide/sidebar.rst

 Comment (Optional) Description of the credential.
 ================== ============

-.. _Key Management:
+.. _Sidebar - Key Management:

 Key Management
 --------------

 Key Management allows you to manage a set of SSL certificates and keys that can be provisioned on your clusters.
 This feature allows you to create Certificate Authority (CA) and/or self-signed certificates and keys.
 Then, it can be easily enabled and disabled for MySQL and PostgreSQL client-server connections using SSL encryption feature.
-See `Enable SSL Encryption <mysql/overview.html#enable-ssl-encryption>`_ for details.

 Manage
 ++++++